ps4star/FSE/ref.md

 !ee
 ```

-A GIF of an expansion statement in action:
+A GIF of an expansion statement in action:<br>
 ![](https://i.ibb.co/r2ZFNy5/ezgif-com-video-to-gif.gif)